-About Schola CantorumSchola Cantorum of Syracuse consists of two performing ensembles: a small chamber choir, and a small consort of instrumental players (named Gamba Obscura).
-Both groups are devoted to the performance of early music, defined as European classical music from the Medieval, Renaissance and early Baroque eras, prior to the time of J.S.
+Schola Cantorum of Syracuse is a chamber choir devoted to performances of early music, defined as European classical music from the Medieval, Renaissance and early Baroque eras, prior to the time of J.S.
 Bach.

+Mr. Torres, the founding music director of Schola Cantorum in 1975, directed the group for many years and returned again in 2009 as music director.
+In the late 1990's he led Schola in recorded performances of two great 15th Century masses: Guillaume Du Fay's Missa Se la face ay pale and Jean Ockeghem's Missa Prolationum.
 As a singer and player of early wind instruments, Mr. Torres has appeared with the Orchestra of Northern New York, with NYS Baroque, and as a member of Sonare.
 He is a graduate of the Syracuse University School of Music where he studied composition and music theory.

 HistorySchola Cantorum of Syracuse, under the musical direction of Barry Torres, emerged in 1975 as the community-based successor to an early music collegium that had functioned the previous three years at Syracuse University.
 After serving as music director from 1975 to 1980 and from 1991 to 2000, Mr. Torres returned again as music director in 2009.
 Schola has also been privileged to sing under the direction of Bruce Campbell, Jay Hersher, Leonard Phillips, Alex Rakov, and Joyce Irwin.